 Also in line with natural herbal and vitamin/botanical supplementation are small but important lifestyle modulators.
 This means something as simple at eating 4 to6 quite small meals a day, rather than overeating at three very large ones.

 In most cases a slew of aggravating behavioral and dietary factors must gradually come to a stop.
 Of the top five her smoking is the major one.
 The remaining lifestyle and dietary culprits to stop eating are allergenic foods, chocolate, fried foods, carbonated beverages, alcohol and coffee.

 Botanical and herbal agents that may heal the GERD irritated esophageal are: d-limonene [terpene from orange peels which support digestion], deglycyrrhizinated licorice, gentian, garlic, Artemisia asiatica, as well as optimizing the bowel flora.

 After 2 weeks on a natural protocol, one may try cutting the antacids by 25%.
 If you find no burning for 1 more week, then try cutting the antacid by another 25%, then another week another 25% until you have completely come off the antacid.
 If you experience any burning while trying to wean off the antacids, go back up a step and wait 2 more weeks and try again.

-The simple saliva pH test is a quick and sensitive test provided at En~Motion Wellness LLC, 635 Cleveland Ave S #1.
+The simple saliva pH test is a quick and sensitive test provided at Healing Hands Wellness Center, 635 Cleveland Ave S #1.
 Call on pH 651-699-3366 to clarify if you are at risk of developing GERD.
 If you are feeling pain on swallowing or heartburn and chest pains after eating, make an appointment for a complete nutritional assessment to stop risk factors creating and or aggravation to lining of the lower esophagus.